9bitsdelta/OpenBit/README.md

 # OpenBit
 Engine for random programs, heavily inspired by [TheCherno/Hazel](http://github.com/TheCherno/Hazel)<br>
-Currently unavailable for Windows or hardware that does not support OpenGL 4.5.
+Currently unavailable for hardware that does not support OpenGL 4.5.

 ## Primary Goal:
 Create an engine capable of (semi-accurate) scientific simulations.